kiwih/vic20-keyboard-leonardo/README.md

  * Some keys bounce (Should be fixable in SW)
  * Some keys intermittently don't press well (I have already disassembled the keyboard and cleaned it three times with Isopropyl alcohol, which has greatly improved performance, but some keys (notably the ">" key) still have issues).
  * The keyboard doesn't map well to the US layout.
 I think I can fix this with some jiggery-pokery (and I already have some) around the SHIFT key, but I'm not sure yet.
 Alternatively, I could research if there is modern support for the VIC-20 keyboard layout.
+ * Actually, I just found this link which has an example of the jiggery-pokery I need: http://biosrhythm.com/?p=910

 Otherwise, it's working very well!
 My next plan is to mount the Leonardo inside the case, along with a RPI.